NBA's 'Shooting Guy' Rob Fodor is as passionate about golf as he is hoops

 That Fodor is even coaching some of the best basketball players on the planet, much less giving them golf tips, is a lesson in itself, in tenacity, if not a belief in miracles.

-Disenchanted with the sport and approaching his mid-20s, Fodor didn’t touch a basketball again for seven years.
-A slew of miscellaneous jobs followed: manager at a car dealership, a position in the boating industry, a Congressional candidate, schoolteacher and coach, food truck operator, model.
-Along the way, he also took up golf, quickly working his way to a scratch and eventually even better than that.
+Disenchanted by the ruthlessness of pro basketball and approaching his mid-20s, Fodor didn’t touch a basketball again for seven years.
+A slew of miscellaneous jobs followed: manager at a car dealership, a position in the boating industry, Congressional candidate, schoolteacher and coach, food truck operator, model.
+Along the way, he also began to play more golf, quickly working his way from a decent recreational player to scratch and eventually even better than that.

-Eventually, basketball would creep back into Fodor’s life, however, after an impromptu pick-up game in a South Carolina gym.
-Out of that, the proverbial light bulb went off and over the next 10 years shooting clinics around the country and the world followed.
+Then basketball crept back into Fodor’s life after an impromptu pick-up game in a South Carolina gym.
+Out of that, the proverbial light bulb went off and he spent the next 10 years working at camps and clinics around the world.

 Still, Fodor kept his hand in golf, playing mini-tour events when he could and in 2002 ended up caddying on the then-Nationwide Tour for Erik Compton.
 The two knew each other from Fodor’s days as the golf and basketball coach of a rival high school in Miami.
 “We traveled around the country in my car,” Compton said.
 “We were living out of hotels and never came home.
 It was a blast.”

 A year later, Fodor went to Germany for three months, continued to build his basketball program and his name started to spread within the game’s inner circle.
 He also crossed paths in 2003 with Erik Spoelstra, then an assistant coach for the Heat.
 The two struck up a friendship and soon Fodor found himself helping the bright young mind out at camps and clinics whenever he could.